khyatirawat/ecommerce/README.md

 # ecommerce
-An ecommerce website where we have implement DSA concepts like searching, and sorting.
+An ecommerce website where we have implemented DSA concepts like searching, and sorting.